-This article describes the changes in policy for the relocation of the Users directory and the ProgramData directory to a drive other than the %systemdrive% drive in Windows operating systems.
+Relocation of the Users directory and the ProgramData directory to a drive other than the drive that contains the Windows directory

 For Windows, the most common reasons are as follows:

 - It is easier to back up data from a single drive and from a drive that contains only user files.

 - It is easier to rebuild the operating system drive on a user’s computer if user data is located on a separate volume.
 In this case, the drive that contains the Windows directory can be formatted, and Windows can be reinstalled without having to worry about how to remove user data.

 - There are performance improvements when you relocate the Users directory and the ProgramData directory to a drive other than the operating system drive.

 For information about the answer file setting when you are using Windows ADK, go to the following Microsoft website:

 For more information about the FolderLocation settings in the Windows Vista Unattend.xml file, click the following article number to view the article in the Microsoft Knowledge Base:

 Information that is documented in the current release of the Windows AIK and the Windows OPKThe Windows Automated Installation Kit (AIK) and the Windows OEM Preinstallation Kit (OPK) for Windows and Windows Server contain documentation warnings that are related to the usage of the ProfileDirectory and ProgramData unattend settings.
 These are the settings that let you relocate the Users directory and the ProgramData directory to locations other than their default locations.
 This includes other drives.

 These warnings were included before the servicing stack update (update 937287) was available.
 This update addresses the issue that is discussed in the warning text.
 Windows AIK and the Windows OPK documentation reads as follows.
 You cannot upgrade such installations to the next version of Windows.